 The digital meter on the 2400 Amplifier front panel displays accurate values of:

 The built-in series resistance compensation provides the researcher with the option of selecting either or both predictive and corrective compensation from zero to 100%.
 Fine and coarse controls for lag provide sensitive control to minimize oscillation produced by compensation close to 100%.
 Separate compensation controls exist for eliminating transients seen during current clamp experiments when the bridge balance is used.

 The analogue BNC output connectors for telegraphing various signals offers you the option of additional monitoring channels, including noise, gain, filter, mode and error signals.
 These telegraphs allow the 2400 Amplifier’s front panel settings to be automatically recorded by your system software.

 For labs who require extra wide bandwidths, the raw bandwidth of the entire amplifier may be adjusted via a rear panel potentiometer.
 The system has a built-in 6-position 4-pole Low-Pass Bessel Filter for signal conditioning.

-The A-MSystems amplifier is a tried-and-tested solution (see references below) for a wide range of electrophysiology applications.
+The A-MSystems patch clamp amplifier is a tried-and-tested solution (see references below) for a wide range of electrophysiology applications.
 The system includes a 3-year warranty period, and this flexibility and reliability is available for less than £3,000 per amplifier, including a headstage.